 Sept.
 11, 2017 (9 a.m.
 PDT): Cassini completed its final dive through the gap between Saturn and the rings on Sept.
 9 at 5:09 p.m.
 PDT (8:09 p.m.
 EDT).
 Closest approach to Saturn was 1,044 miles (1,680 kilometers) above the cloud tops.
 The spacecraft is now headed for its final, distant flyby of Titan, which will provide a gravitational nudge that will push the spacecraft into Saturn on Sept.
 15.

 More About Cassini

-What did we learn about Saturn during our 12+ year tour?
+What did we learn about Saturn during our 13 year tour?
 Lots.

-Explore our Greatest Images.
+Take a tour of our Greatest Images.